sighupio/module-ingress/katalog/cert-manager/MAINTENANCE.md

 ## Dashboards

 The included Grafana dashboard seems to be taken from here: <https://grafana.com/grafana/dashboards/11001-cert-manager/>.
 It has not been updated in a while.

+As documented [here](https://cert-manager.io/docs/releases/upgrading/upgrading-1.18-1.19#potentially-breaking-acme-metrics-label-changes), from cert-manager 1.19 a few metrics no longer use the "path" label, which was replaced with the "action" label.
+The values used by these metrics are not equal, so the dashboard was updated to reflect these changes.